 “It is not always by any means easy to find a way to make something look dangerous without it actually being so.
 The final dramatic gesture in a film of Hamlet seemed to require an action spectacular enough to involve such a risk.”

-Olivier had decided on, and envisioned, his fourteen-foot dive onto Claudius long before filming finally took place.
+Olivier had decided on—and envisioned—his fourteen-foot dive onto Claudius long before filming finally took place.
 Wisely, Oliver chose to shoot this scene last.
-As Olivier saw it, the
+As Olivier saw it:

 Olivier hired a few acrobats to show him how to dive elegantly, swiftly, and dramatically into Claudius.